d2s/Documentation/docs/source/source.md

 ## Schedules and log data

-Schedules and logdata is saved and loaded in separate data structure.
+Schedules and logdata are saved and loaded in separate data structure.
 [Schedules](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/configurationSchedule.swift) are linked to [configuration](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/configuration.swift) by `hiddenID=Int`.
 All logs are saved in separate file.
 Manually executed tasks are stamped with date (US-format) `01 Jan 1900 00:00`".
 Record of scheduled backups are stamped with date for execution, example `01 Jun 2017 22:35`.

 A log record is constructed by number of files, size of transferred files in time (`58 files : 5.04 MB in 2.50 seconds`) as reported from rsync.
 The output from rsync is investigated and all numbers are copied from the rsync output.
 Every record are linked to its parent bye the function `computeKey` and used when records are deleted.